 Distance from London to Buenos Aires: 6,936 miles

-British Airways and Norwegian currently fly direct from London to Buenos Aires.
+British Airways and Norwegian currently have direct business class flights to Buenos Aires from London.
 Other airlines such as Lufthansa, Air France and KLM, offer flights to Buenos Aires with one stopover.

 BA currently uses a Boeing 777 on the route fitted with the airline’s Club World product, which features lie-flat seats, 10.4 inch entertainment systems and bedding provided by The White Company.
 At Heathrow you can check-in at dedicated priority desks before relaxing in the Galleries lounge prior to boarding.
 Enjoy a complimentary treatment in the Elemis Travel Spa and benefit from a generous baggage allowance, which includes one cabin bag plus a laptop or handbag on board and up to two bags in the hold.

 Once on board the aircraft you’ll enjoy a complimentary glass of champagne before take-off as well as a three-course meal inspired by the latest global trends.
 During the flight you can also stretch your legs and help yourself to snacks from the Club Kitchen, which is stocked with sandwiches, salads, biscuits and other treats.